-Italy: Amalfi Coast: Where to Stay: Luxury: Le Sirenuse
+Italy: Amalfi Coast: Where to Stay: Most Indulgent: Le Sirenuse

 Many details remind that this was once a handsome private estate: rooms throughout are filled with museum-worthy antiques (guests can take a self-guided art tour, which leads past treasures like a framed passport, issued to a member of the Sersale family in 1754, and a large panorama of Rome dating from the 18th century).
 The many terraces, patios and sitting areas are lined with heavy terra-cotta pots and urns, which are planted with lemon trees and fragrant flowers.
 But even though the decor is classic Positano, with ceramic-tile floors, antiques and tasteful furnishings, the Sirenuse is not stuck in the past, thanks in large part to its dynamic general manager, Antonio Sersale.
 Under his guidance, a high-tech spa and buzzy Champagne and Oyster Bar were added in recent years, and both draw a chic young crowd.
 There’s Wi-Fi throughout the hotel, and guest rooms come with flat-screen TVs, Jacuzzis and iPod docking stations.
 Of course, considering the spectacular views (all but five standard rooms open onto the sea), you may forget all about these amenities.